 I am sitting here listening to Bahamas new album Earthtones, which is a great listen, and thinking to myself about the music that 2018 has started with.
 First up was Daniel Romano in concert in a new venue called The Aviary.
-It is a cozy little room that worked really good for the band to work out in.
+It is a cosy little room that worked really good for the band to work out in.
 It was a rocking good start to the year.

 This last week has been crazy with new music.
 First Aid Kit came out with a new full-length album called Ruins.
 They are a pair of young women working out relationships and the confusion and pain of youthful romance and heartache.
-They are darn good at working all of that into very likable songs.
+They are darn good at working all of that into very likeable songs.
 The problem for me is the irreconcilable fact that I left my teenage angst and broken hearts behind me many years ago, and these songs, as good as they are, simply do not resonate with me on a personal level.
 What does resonate with me is the music that First Aid Kit back up all of their writing with.
 They say on their bio that they listened to the likes of Johnny Cash, Bob Dylan, The Carter Family and The Louvin Brothers and I can hear overtones of all that and more in their songs.
 There is a lilt, a sway, a dos-e-do, and a vintage to their music that harkens back to these great musicians of the past that we should not forget.
 I am grateful for First Aid Kit and their nod of appreciation to the foundation builders of Americana music.

 The Shins pulled out all the stops with their newest old release, The Worms Heart.
 I confess that I have listened to them only casually in the past but this release has demanded repeated listens from me.
 This is art rock in that it is a flipped version of their last album Heartworms, the order of the songs if reversed and all of them are played in a different style than the original.
-I know that this doesn’t work for some folks but I found that I liked the end result of this endeavor.
+I know that this doesn’t work for some folks but I found that I liked the end result of this endeavour.
 This album has a more grunge/garage rock feel to it.
 Jangling guitars and moaning organs that often sound heavy-handed manage to rumble on and create something new and interesting.
 I like the concept, and contrary to many of the reviews that I have read online, I actually like the end product.
 Yes, it is sloppy and uneven at times but I take that as part of the process of reinventing the songs so I give it a thumbs up.

 Unfortunately, I have to throw in thumbs down review, well, actually a palm flat out and then brought slowly up to your forehead area.
 They Might Be Giants are rated as one of, if not the most, prolific music writers of all time and this is their nineteenth album if my counting is correct.
 The unfortunate part is that prolific does not always bring quality along with it.
 The bottom line on this album is this: if you like They Might Be Giants you will like this recording.
 If you are new to TMBG’s you might or might not find this a good listen.
 I found it to be less than engaging.
 I often overlooked the cheesy music and listened to the lyrics but on this recording, called I Like Fun, I couldn’t have fun listening to more of the same old.